 But fear not– while convincing others is hard work, it’s definitely doable!

-Just keep the following 7 #TUNtips in mind as you prepare for your presentation.
+Just keep the following 7 tips in mind as you prepare for your presentation.

 + Included at the bottom is a criteria you can use to assess your own presentation before anyone else can.
-It’s a real criteria from a real class (I took a “Persuasive Speech” class as an undergraduate at Fordham University).
-P.S- thanks Prof. Aronson!
+It’s a real criteria from a real class I took as an undergrad.
+Thanks Prof. Aronson!

 1. Know your audience.

 The whole point of a persuasive speech is to get your audience to agree with you.
 But if you don’t know your audience, how on earth would you do that?

 Do some research beforehand (maybe survey them) and learn about their interests and where they stand in terms of the issue you are discussing.
 This will help you answer the following (crucial) questions:

 What do they know or not know?
 Is explaining necessary?
 What’s in it for them?